-Dr. Story married Margaret Gould on the 30th of October, 1895 in Dysart Twp., Haliburton, Ontario.
-Mrs. Story was born on the 21st of August, 1866 in Dysart Twp, Haliburton County.
+Dr. Story married Margaret Gould on the 30th of October, 1895 in Dysart Township (Haliburton County), Ontario.
+Mrs. Story was born on the 21st of August, 1866 in Dysart Township.
 She was the 5th of 12 children born to Thomas Gould and the former Isabella Dow Menzies.
 Her parents were farmers and her siblings were; George H. Gould, Grace Gould, John William Gould, Elizabeth Gould, Robert Gould, Isabella M. Gould, Mary Agnes Gould, Henrietta Gould, Thomas H. Gould, Anna Bertha Gould and Ellen Evaline Gould.
 It is believed that Margaret Story was a nurse.

 Dr. and Mrs. Story had 3 sons: Ralph Gould Story (1896-1967), Dr. Alexander Laird Story (1900-1971) and Robert Menzies Story (1906-1985).

-Dr Story practiced medicine for 18 years until his death on the 4th of November, 1912.
+Dr Story practiced medicine for 18 years until his death in Blenheim on the 4th of November, 1912.
 Mrs. Story died on the 4th of May, 1953.
 Dr. and Mrs. Story were buried at Evergreen Cemetery in Blenheim.

 *Dr. Story’s son Ralph Gould Story served during WWI and he is featured on the ‘Gathering Our Heroes’ website.